-You can request a Bank of America credit line increase online or by calling customer service at 1 (800) 732-9194.
+You can get a Bank of America credit line increase by requesting it online or by calling customer service at (800) 732-9194.
 For the best chances of receiving a Bank of America credit line increase, you should have at least six consecutive months of on-time payments under your belt.
 Having more income and/or less debt than you did when you got your Bank of America credit card will help, too.

-Sign in to your Bank of America online account.
+- Sign in to your Bank of America online account or use the mobile app.
 You’ll need to enroll in online banking if you haven’t already.

 - Go to the “Account details” page.